Illustration: Filip Fröhlich

 The A minor scale

-While the major scale is known for its ‘bright’ and ‘happy’ qualities, the minor scale is more often associated with ‘dark’ and ‘sad’ emotions.
+While the major scale is known for its ‘bright’ and ‘happy’ qualities, the minor scale is more often associated with ‘dark’ and ‘sad’ emotions (though these are both huge over-generalizations, since they can both also be used to convey way more emotions).
 The minor scale’s sound is defined by the sequence of intervals written in shorthand as WHWWHWW (‘whole half whole, whole half whole whole’):

 While the sequence of intervals is different, the process for spelling different minor scales is exactly the same as that of major scales.